This information should not be relied upon as legal or professional advice. Read the disclaimer.

 The categorisation of most term-time holidays as unauthorised absence is an on-going contentious issue due to the higher cost of holidays during school holiday periods.
 The Scottish Government recognises the importance of family holidays but has no control over the pricing decisions of holiday companies or flight operators.
 Attendance is one of the five key drivers for raising attainment as part of the Scottish Attainment Challenge.
 Our main focus is therefore to encourage parents and children and young people to recognise the value of learning and the potential impact of disrupting learning for the child or young person and the wider school community.

-It also says, ‘There is no clear evidence that legal sanctions improve school attendance.’
+It also says, “There is no clear evidence that legal sanctions improve school attendance.”

 Wales

-According to his reading of the 2010 regulations, head teachers in Wales have a discretionary power to authorise leave for a family holiday during term time where parents seek permission.
+Head teachers in Wales have a discretionary power to authorise leave for a family holiday during term time where parents seek permission.

-Parents can be fined if their child’s absence from school is unauthorised.
+Parents can be fined if their child’s absence from school is unauthorised

 The Welsh Government’s 2010 guidance (PDF) explains that: